drashland/drash/.github/CONTRIBUTING.md

 ## Code Guidelines
 - Code should follow [Deno Style Guide](https://deno.land/std/style_guide.md).

-- As a rule of thumb, always format your code using `deno fmt` cli before opening your pull request.
-If you forgot to corectly format it, just add a commit with the message *deno fmt* (`git commit -m "deno fmt"`).
+- As a rule of thumb, always format your code using `deno fmt` before opening your pull request.
+Run this as your last single commit.
+If you forgot to correctly format it, just add a commit with the message *deno fmt* (`git commit -m "deno fmt"`).

 ## License
 By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](../LICENSE).